LongDono/airgradient-esphome/README.md

 # AirGradient-ESPHome
 An ESPHome configuration for the AirGradient DIY Air Quality Sensor to send air quality data directly to Home Assistant.
+This fork will be similar in appearance to my other repository that uses Prometheus instead of ESPHome (https://github.com/LongDono/airgradient-prometheus)

 ## Configuration
 If all original sensors (PMS5003, Senseair S8, SHT3x) are connected, airgradient.yml should be fully ready